Updated: October 14, 2024 10 mins read Published: January 09, 2024

 Data science and big data projects rely on an uninterrupted flow of data and its round-the-clock availability for end users and AI/ML algorithms.
 This is where DataOps ties it all together by cultivating a culture based on target-orientedness, flexibility, self-organization, and continuous improvement.

 The primary purpose of DevOps is the quick and seamless delivery of fully tested software to business users in 24/7 mode.
 In a similar fashion, DataOps aims to deliver up-to-date, relevant, and ready-to-use data to each business shareholder within an organization.
-Implemented properly, DataOps practices help close the gap between all data users: data analysts and scientists, managers, and other big data beneficiaries.
+A properly implemented DataOps framework helps close the gap between all data users: data analysts and scientists, managers, and other big data beneficiaries.

 Source: Medium